 The world of mesoscopic physics is very interesting and has many fascinating topics that can be explored computationally.
-One specific topic being semiconductor-superconductor hybrid nanowire structures that are able to host Majorana bound states (MBS) on its edges.
+One specific topic being semiconductor-superconductor hybrid nanowire structures that can host Majorana bound states (MBS) on its edges.
 In my research, I investigate the effects of a magnetic field---a key requirement for the creation of the MBS---on the properties of these exotic states.
 Further, I look at Josephson junctions consisting of the same nanowires and study the effects of disorder in the superconductor in similar structures.

 Finally, I am extremely excited about open-source software (mostly Python) and its communities around it.
 I care about reproducible research and believe that you should always publish the code with a paper.
 I like to do this using state-of-the-art tools to ensure that in years from now someone will still be able to reproduce the exact results from my works.